About My Home, My Life

 We’re now increasing this investment to $45m over four years due to the enormous community need for accessible housing.
 We will build more than 70 new homes, including houses, townhouses, duplexes and apartments.
 On top of that, a further 26 homes will be fully renovated to the same high standards.

-After the completion of our four-year My Home, My Life initiative more than 600 options will be available.
+Endeavour Foundation currently has 546 accessible housing opportunities available to Queensland with disability.
+After completing our four-year My Home, My Life initiative more than 600 options will be available.

 Why My Home, My Life matters